How to Protect Yourself from Identity Theft

 ○ Never give personal, bank or credit card information over the phone unless you called them first and trust the business.

 ○ Never respond to e-mail or pop-up messages that ask you to confirm or verify account information, even if it looks official.
 Legitimate businesses do not ask for these types of information through e-mail.
 Be suspicious of warnings that accounts will shut down if you do not confirm your billing information.
 Contact the company directly using the telephone number or a website you know is legitimate.

 ○ Remove extra information from your checks.
 You should not keep your Social Security number or date of birth on your checks.
 It is a good idea to be extra careful about this information.

 ○ Secure personal information in your home with a locking file cabinet or safe.

 ○ Opt out of pre-printed credit card offers in the mail by calling (888) 5-OPTOUT (567-8688).
 This will not prevent you from getting a loan or credit card.

 ○ Review your bank and credit card statements.
 Scammers often test cards with minimal charges before making much larger charges.
 If you see a suspicious charge, contact your bank immediately.
 The bank may contact you first to issue a new card if they suspect suspicious activity.

 ○ Order a copy of your credit report once a year and check it carefully for fake accounts.
-You are entitled to a free credit report once every 12 months from the three major credit bureaus. www.annualcreditreport.com
+You are entitled to a free credit report once every 12 months from the three major credit bureaus through www.annualcreditreport.com.

-○ Read and understand privacy and security policies before providing any personal information on Internet sites.
+○ Read and understand privacy and security policies before giving out any personal information on Internet sites.
 Shop online only if the site is secure.
 A secure website will begin with https://.
 Some sites will have the lock icon, but that does not always mean that they are secure.
 Make sure the website begins with https://.

 ○ Shred or destroy documents with personal information before you throw them away.
 Always shred prescriptions, receipts, bank deposit slips, pay stubs, expired credit cards, and insurance policies.